allegro/blog/_posts/2022-03-30-visual-thinking.md

 ---

 We use written (source code) language to express our intentions in a machine-readable form.
 We use spoken language to communicate with other people.
-We pride ourselves as ones choosing programming language optimized to the task at hand.
+We pride ourselves as ones choosing a programming language optimized to the task at hand.
-Do we use the most optimal way to express our ideas?
+Do we use the optimal way to express our ideas?

 ## The Story